-To begin with, I wouldn’t call Windows 7’s backup program a disk imaging program exactly.
+To begin with, I wouldn’t call Windows’ backup program a disk imaging program.
 Yes, it can create what we would call an image backup.
-But the term “disk imaging utility” really implies, to me, a lot more functionality than the Windows 7 backup program actually has.
+But to me, the term “disk imaging utility” implies a lot more functionality than the Windows backup program has.

-While the Windows 7 backup program is perhaps the first utility built into Windows that meets what I consider the bare minimum necessary for a backup program, I definitely prefer solutions like Reflect.
+While the Windows backup program is perhaps the first utility built into Windows that meets what I consider the bare minimum necessary for a backup program, I definitely prefer solutions like Reflect and others.

 Windows 7 Backup

-That being said it is, as I said, the first backup program to come with Windows where I feel comfortable saying, yes, if you do nothing else, go ahead and use it.
+That being said, it is, as I said, the first backup program to come with Windows where I feel comfortable saying, yes, if you’re not going to do something else, then go ahead and use it.

 Defining the bare minimum